jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   - **trust account,** in relation to a law practitioner, has the same meaning as in section 6 of the Lawyers and Conveyancers Act 2006.

 ### 11A Power to obtain information for matching purposes
-(1) Where the chief executive has reason to suspect that there is, or may have been, any person or persons in the employ of any employer— that should not have been, the chief executive may, subject to this section, issue a notice under section 11(1) of this Act requiring that employer to provide the following information within a specified period:
+(1) Where the chief executive has reason to suspect that there is, or may have been, any person or persons in the employ of any employer—that should not have been, the chief executive may, subject to this section, issue a notice under section 11(1) of this Act requiring that employer to provide the following information within a specified period:
   (a) To whom benefits or payments under this Act have been paid; or (b) To whom entitlement cards have been issued; or (c) In respect of whom or whose spouse or partner, a means assessment under Part 4 has been conducted—